-Crowberry counts show a clearer pattern of agreement among all the sites with a high production year only in 2008 and very low counts in the other 3 years.
-The average production of crowberries at Kluane is 2-3 times that of each of the other 4 sites for these four years of data.
+Crowberry counts show a clearer pattern of agreement among all the sites with a high production year only in 2008 and very low counts in the other 4 years.
+The average production of crowberries at Kluane is 2-3 times that of each of the other 4 sites for these five years of data.

 Cranberry counts show yet a different pattern with very low production at Watson Lake sites, low but relatively constant production at Kluane, Mayo and Faro, and high counts only at the Whitehorse sites in 2005 and 2008.
+Whitehorse is the most productive site for cranberries of all our monitoring sites.